larvit/larvitdbmigration/README.md

 # Database migration tool

-This is used to keep track of the database structure, and update it when need be via deploys.
+This is used to keep track of the database structure, content etc, and update it when need be via deploys.

 Supported databases: